blubbelgum/codex/README.md

 will also show a warning/confirmation if you start in **auto-edit** or **full-auto** while the directory is _not_ tracked by Git, so you always have a safety net.

-Coming soon: you'll be able to whitelist specific commands to auto-execute with the network enabled, once we're confident in additional safeguards.

 ### Platform sandboxing details